 “Inclusion is the ability to engage diversity in your workforce, so that everyone has equal opportunities to contribute.”-Shirley Davis Sheppard, Ph.D., vice president of diversity and inclusion and workplace flexibility at the Society for Human Resource Management (SHRM).

+A recent study found that inclusive companies are 1.7 times more likely to be innovation leaders in their market.
 Organizations are beginning to realize the importance of creating a work environment that is diverse and inclusive, because of the positive impact that these initiatives have on their overall employee engagement.
-A McKinsey study found companies in the top quartile for ethnic and racial diversity in management were 35% more likely to have financial returns above their industry mean.
-In fact the combination of employee engagement and gender diversity results in 46% to 58% higher financial performance for business units with above average engagement and gender diversity.
+A McKinsey study found companies in the top quartile for ethnic and racial diversity in management were 36% more likely to have financial returns above their industry mean.
+In fact the combination of employee engagement and 3gender diversity results in 46% to 58% higher financial performance for business units with above average engagement and gender diversity.
 By creating an environment focused on diversity and inclusion you are making sure that your company stands out above the competition.

 However, even though there have been many great strides taken in making sure that many companies have diversity and inclusion initiatives, there is still much work to be done.

 To nurture diversity and inclusion, companies must first become great listeners, running meaningful, 'always-on' voice of employee programs.
 Companies with more racial/ethnic or gender diversity are proven to have financial returns above their national industry medians.
 In addition:

 Companies reporting the highest levels of racial diversity in their organizations bring in nearly 15 times more sales revenue than those with the lowest levels of racial diversity.

 Companies that have more diverse management teams have 19% higher revenue due to innovation.